cfhirsch/adventofcode2023/README.md

 -- Part One:
 Straightforward.
 Read in each line of input, trim off "Card <card number>:", split into two strings, first containing winning numbers, second the card numbers.
 Then, parse each of these strings into two lists of numbers, count the matches.

+-- Part Two:
+In this part I setup a dictionary whose keys are card ids, and whose values are the current numbers of cards with that id.
+Then I simply iterated through the input lines, and updated card counts based on the number of winning numbers.
+Finally I summed up the card counts to get the answer.